 What percentage of revenue should go toward overhead vs compensation?

+These benchmarks are helpful, but should be evaluated alongside practice performance, efficiency, and growth goals.
 A well-balanced practice typically follows these general benchmarks:

 • Total overhead: 50%–60% of revenue